sourcebots/docs/content/api/servo-board/servos.md

 title: Servos
 ---

 From the servo assembly, you can control the attached servos.
-By default, servos will be un-powered when your robot starts, and can freely rotate.
+By default, servos will be unpowered when your robot starts, and can freely rotate.
 Once you set a value, they then fix to that rotation.
 This also happens when you turn off your robot, or unplug your USB.

 ## Querying servos